nezvers/Godot-GameTemplate/README.md

 With time it has become to be just drop in the project and should work with quick setup.
 * Drop GameTemplate in Addons folder in your projects Addons folder;
 * Enable GameTemplate plugin in Project Settings.
 It will set up all necessary autoloads automatically;
-* Add your main menu scene to Addons/GameTemplate/Autoloads/Game.gd variable 'start_scene'.
+* Add your main menu scene to Addons/GameTemplate/Autoloads/PauseMenu.scn script variable 'MainMenu'.
 It is used by PauseLayer to switch scene to main menu or similar;
 * Set audio bus layer - res://Addons/GameTemplate/Assets/Audio_bus_layout.tres
 * Edit SettingsControls.gd (inside Autoload directory) Actions array of input map names.
 They are the ones included in button remapping.
 * To change scenes trigger signal: